-As mentioned above, SDG&E has two resources that were procured to be dedicated generation for its Green Tariff program.
-Since it will not be possible to record the contract expenses for these two resources to the GTSRBA due to the program suspension, SDG&E is including them in the PCIA contract costs.
-SB 43 Section 2833(s) states that "a participating utility shall, in the event of participant customer attrition or other causes3 that reduce customer participation or electrical demand below generation levels, apply the excess generation from the eligible renewable energy resources procured through the utility's green tariff shared renewables Program to the utility's renewable portfolio standard procurement obligations or bank the excess generation for future use to benefit all customers in accordance with the renewables portfolio standard banking and procurement rules approved by the commission."
-Pursuant to this mandate, SDG&E has included the forecasted excess-generation from both of its green tariff dedicated generators in the cost recovery mechanism used for its RPS eligible contracts, namely ERRA and PABA.
-The RPS attributes from both of these resources will be included in SDG&E's Voluntary Allocation and Market Offer ("VAMO") processes as part of the PCIA portfolio, pursuant to D.21-05-030.
-As Ms. Morien mentions in her testimony, GTSR customer rates include a PCIA component for the above market cost of the Utility's existing procurement portfolio.
+SB 43 Section 2833(s) states that "a participating utility shall, in the event of participant customer attrition or other causes that reduce customer participation or electrical demand below generation levels, apply the excess generation from the eligible renewable energy resources procured through the utility's green tariff shared renewables Program to the utility's renewable portfolio standard procurement obligations or bank the excess generation for future use to benefit all customers in accordance with the renewables portfolio standard banking and procurement rules approved by the commission."
+Pursuant to this mandate, SDG&E has included the forecasted excess generation from both of its green tariff dedicated generators in the cost recovery mechanism used for its RPS eligible contracts, namely ERRA and PABA.As Ms. 2 Morien mentions in her testimony, GTSR customer rates include a PCIA component for the 3 above market cost of the Utility's existing procurement portfolio.
 The GTSR resources, however, are a subset of the total portfolio.
-Therefore, and pursuant to AB 43 and D.15 01 051, GTSR customer rates must be adjusted for the difference between the relative value of energy and capacity of the GTSR resources and the value of the resources in SDG&E's total portfolio.
-SDG&E adjusts the weighted cost of GTSR power to reflect the time of use ("TOU") allocation of the GTSR resources.
+Therefore, and pursuant to AB 43 and D.15-01-051, 5 GTSR customer rates must be adjusted for the difference between the relative value of energy 6 and capacity of the GTSR resources and the value of the resources in SDG&E's total portfolio.
+7 SDG&E adjusts the weighted cost of GTSR power to reflect the time-of-use ("TOU") allocation 8 of the GTSR resources.
 The weighted cost of GTSR capacity is adjusted to reflect the relative NQC value of the GTSR resources.
-The energy and capacity adjustments together are \$0.03190/MWh, which will be an incremental adjustment to the PCIA portion of the GTSR customer rate.
+The energy and capacity adjustments together are 10 \$0.03190/MWh, which will be an incremental adjustment to the PCIA portion of the GTSR 11 customer rate.